ItsRonald99/Car-on-a-Budget/README.md

-# Kijiji Car Finding Tool
+# Kijiji Car Finding Tool (Deprecated)

-lorem ipsum
+This script is now deprecated because of changes that Kijiji made to their website code.